SecretFoundation/SNIPs/SNIP-52.md

   sender: bstr,     ; byte sequence of sender's canonical address ]
 ```

+Evaluating this against the rubric above:
+1. The top-level value is a CBOR tuple ✔
+2. The CDDL type definition "transfers" matches the channel ID ✔
+3. All elements in the tuple ("amount" and "sender") are named for human-readability ✔

 Now imagine Bob transfers 1.25 token X to Alice.
 The corresponding information would be as follows:
 ```